ecmagnuson/VCFProject/ElliottTutorial.md

 # Conclusion

 <p> &emsp; The pipeline from sequencing DNA to determining the variation in the DNA sample compared to a reference involves a lot of steps and a massive amount of data.
 There exists a standardized way in which bioinformaticians use to process this data.
 One of the steps is the output, a VCF file containing the variation.
 Yet, this file still contains a large amount of data that can make it difficult to immediately be meaningful.
 There are programs and tools that we can use to help parse the information out of these VCF files into a more human readable format, so that we can extract biologically meaningful conclusions, results, etc.</p>

+<p> &emsp; For example, IGV allows us to interactively see the variants in your VCF files.
+From the example above, we were even able to determine what the possible effect would be from this variant, as well as the exact location on the genome. </p>

 # References